orbitmines/archive/projects/Writing - 2024. A Universal Language.md

   # - TODO: Note that an orbit is reversibility. ?
   # - TODO: Could represent this abstraction in another layer what we want to accomplish while the actual search is still taking place.
   #
   # - Like with 'copy' and all concepts: Note that we're only after reversibility after ignoring some difference.  #  # @see "Reversibility is necessarily inconsistent": https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=Another%20example%20of%20this%20is%20reversibility
-  #@alias('modular', 'modulus',
   def orbit(a, b: Arbitrary) -> Ray:
     # - TODO: If we're only doing one end: This already assumes they are connected on the other end.
     # - TODO: should be a connection here, with is_composed ; or "reference.is_equivalent" so that you can drop one of the sides, or both.